peteratticusberg/orc/lib/coins/btc.md

 The Bitcoin protocol currently stipulates conditions that limit the number of transactions that can occur within a 10 minute period to roughly 2,000.
 This works out to approximately 3 transactions per second.
 By comparison, Visa is capable of processing 24,000 transactions/second.
 This limtation led to transaction fees as high as $55 per transaction in December 2017 [(src)](https://bitinfocharts.com/comparison/bitcoin-transactionfees.html).

 While it is possible to update the protocol in ways that could raise this limit, there are currently no widely supported proposals [(src)](https://github.com/bitcoin/bips) that would increase transaction volume by a full order of magnitude or more.
-There are, however, projects underway to create an overlay network on top bitcoin [(src)](http://lightning.network/) which would be capable of facilitating 10s to 100s of thousands of bitcoin transactions per second.
+There are, however, projects underway to create an overlay network on top of bitcoin [(src)](http://lightning.network/) which would be capable of facilitating 10s to 100s of thousands of bitcoin transactions per second.
 At a high level, such an overlay network would work by combining smaller transactions into large ones.

 ## Technical Contributors